Housing Benefits and Council Tax Support

 - What is Second Adult Rebate?

-- What happens if I am awarded benefit and I have a change in my circumstances?
+- You are here: What happens if I am awarded benefit and I have a change in my circumstances?

 - The Valuation Office Agency (VOA)